Menu

 SUNY Downstate is one of the largest health science centers in the United States.
 Downstate is rooted in a century-old tradition of teaching, patient care and research.
 Originally founded in 1860, Downstate today is the center for academic medicine in Brooklyn.
 It is the seventh largest medical school in the nation, with schools of nursing, health related professions and graduate studies.

 The General Psychiatry Residency Training Program is a four-year accredited educational program and as the only university-based program in Brooklyn it is also the largest with a total of 48 residents training in general psychiatry.
-Our residents are trained at various outstanding clinical sites in Brooklyn and Manhattan including: University Hospital of Brooklyn, Kings County Hospital Center, Lenox Hill Hospital, Brooklyn Veterans Administration Medical Center, South Brooklyn Health Hospital, and Kingsboro Psychiatric Center.
+Our residents are trained at various outstanding clinical sites in Brooklyn and Manhattan including: University Hospital at Downstate, Kings County Hospital Center, Lenox Hill Hospital, Brooklyn Veterans Administration Medical Center, South Brooklyn Health Hospital, and Kingsboro Psychiatric Center.
 Together, these sites offer the residents a diverse patient population to treat and an exposure to every facet of mental health treatment.

 The Department of Psychiatry has a rich history in community psychiatry, dynamic psychiatry, psychopharmacology, neuroscience and research.
 We are now at the forefront of psychiatric research with both the Center for Excellence for Alzheimer's Disease and the Institute for Genomic Health.